A Discontinuous Galerkin Method for H(curl)-Elliptic Hemivariational Inequalities: Numerical example

 To solve the problem \eqref{eqn1.18}, we employ the Uzawa iterative algorithm (cf.\ \cite{barboteu2013analytical}).
 It is stated as Algorithm \ref{Uzawa iterative}.
 We choose the penalty parameter $\eta=10^3$.
 Since the analytic solution of the inequality problem is unknown, we will use the numerical solution with a grid size of $h=2^{-6}$ as a reference solution to compute the error of the numerical solution with coarser grid sizes.

 Numerical results are reported in Table \ref{table2}.
-It is observed that for this example, the numerical solutions achieve a convergence order $2$ in the $L^2$-norm and a convergence order $1$ in the energy norm $\|\cdot\|_h$ with respect to the grid size $h$.
-The numerical convergence orders in the energy norm $\|\cdot\|_h$ match the theoretical result established in Theorem \ref{theorem4.2}.
-Figure \ref{Fig5} illustrates graphically the numerical convergence orders, $2$ in the $L^2$-norm and 1 in the $\|\cdot\|_h$-norm.
+It is observed that for this example, the numerical solutions exhibit second-order convergence in the $L^2$-norm and first-order convergence in the energy norm $\|\cdot\|_h$ with respect to the grid size $h$.
+The observed convergence rate in the energy norm $\|\cdot\|_h$ agrees with the theoretical result established in Theorem \ref{theorem4.2}.
+Figure \ref{Fig5} illustrates these convergence rates.
 Figure \ref{Fig4} displays the streamline plots of the numerical solutions for the inequality problem with grid sizes $h = 2^{-4}$ and $h = 2^{-5}$.

 {\bf Data Availability Statement.} No data was used for the research described in the article.

 {\bf Declaration Statement.} The authors have no conflicts of interest to declare that are relevant to the content of this article.